Bundoran Farm, having been foreclosed on by Wells Fargo, looks to continue on as a preservation development. Hopefully.

-Archives for June 2011
+Date Archives June 2011

 It’s been a while since I’ve taken an in-depth look at Zillow; generally I tell my clients that it’s good for content but not actual good, conclusive, base-any-real-decisions-on-what-it-says.

+The alternate title to this post was “Priorities.”
+The hard part about living in Charlottesville is making time to take advantage of opportunities.
 I could have been showing houses, or writing, or emailing clients.
 Instead, I made a memory with my daughter.

-I have long said that a very small percentage of the (American) populace will make green decisions – conservation of resources, smarter use of resources, building green, etc. – because energy efficiency and other green choices save - green not solely for altruistic reasons.
-With that preface, come to the Seeing Green: Savvy Solutions for your Business and Your Community workshop tomorrow at City Space (press release after the jump); I'll be on the panel - "Been Read More
+I have long said that a very small percentage of the (American) populace will make green decisions – conservation of resources, smarter use of resources, building green, etc. – because it saves green not solely for altruistic reasons.